acceldata-io/odpdocumentation/Prerequisites-to-Install-Ambari-Server.md

   `hostname -f` command to check or verify the FQDN of a host.
 * A list of components you want to set up on each host.

-* The base directories you want to use as mount points to store the following:
+* The base directories to be used as mount points to store the following data:
     - NameNode data
     - DataNodes data
     - Secondary NameNode data